WhaddaMakers/Whaddy-Nightlight/README.md

 ![Desolder](./pictures/4.jpg)

-#### Step 2: Place the Arduino Nano in the provided place of bottom case from the Nightlight, like in the picture below.
+#### Step 2: Place the Arduino Nano into the provided place at the bottom of the case from the Nightlight, as shown in the picture below.

 ![ArduinoNano](./pictures/5.jpg)